dylanesque/Cheatsheets/css.md

 "Margin is like putting glue on something before you’ve decided what to stick it to, or if it should be stuck to anything."

+- Margin collapse doesn't work in flexbox layouts.

 # Centering

 - The auto margin technique for centering elements is still quite useful when you have a single element that you need centered, and making the parent element a Flexbox or Grid container would be overkill.

+# Flexbox

+- When there is a conflict between layout modes, postioned alyout always wins

 # Flow Layout